The Role Of Abrasives in the Shipbuilding Industry Skip to content

 NEEDS FOR CUTTING AND GRINDING

-• KIND OF MATERIAL—Although carbon steel and aluminum are frequently used for shipbuilding components, operators may also encounter other metals.
+• KIND OF MATERIAL - Although carbon steel and aluminum are frequently used for shipbuilding components, operators may also encounter other metals.
 Make sure you use an abrasive product made specifically for that metal and are aware of the sort of material being worked on.
 Use materials created exclusively for steel on aluminum or stainless steel to prevent cross-contamination.
 Furthermore, never use a product intended for use on steel, aluminum, or stainless steel.
 Instead, use it on steel.

 Although battery-operated tools are becoming more common in these applications, their battery life needs to be improved for long workdays in production settings.
-With cordless tools, using an extremely thin cutting or grinding wheel—such as one millimeter thick—helps minimize tool strain and increases battery life.
+With cordless tools, using an extremely thin cutting or grinding wheel, such as one millimeter thick, helps minimize tool strain and increases battery life.

 ABRASIVE PRODUCT SELECTION

-A broad range of abrasives, including wire brushes, nonwoven abrasives, and coated and bonded abrasives, are utilized in shipbuilding applications.
+A broad range of abrasives, including wire brushes, nonwoven abrasives, and coated and bonded abrasives, is utilized in shipbuilding applications.
 For instance, resin fiber discs can be used to remove extra material and expose bare metal so that the operator can reapply any necessary coatings.
 In contrast, wire brushes are commonly used to remove the discoloration that accumulates on aluminum after welding.
 Pros and drawbacks exist for each product category based on the particular task.

 BONDED ABRASIVES